davetron5000/naildrivin5.com/_posts/2025-06-12-neovim-and-lsp-servers-working-with-docker-based-development.md

 vim.cmd[[set completeopt+=menuone,noselect,popup]]
 ```

 Whew!
-The lsp-config documentation can help you know what other functions might exist, but the setup above seems to use most of them, at least the ones for Ruby that I think are useful.
+I'm not su re how to find out what other functions exist.

 Once this is all set up, you will find that the CSS and JavaScript LSP Servers still don't work.